seqan/flexbar/README.md

 ### Download

 Flexbar source code as well as binaries for Linux and Mac OS can be downloaded on the [release](https://github.com/seqan/flexbar/releases) page.
 Please follow instructions for building or setup of binaries below.
-Additionally, Flexbar is available via package manager on Debian systems.
+Additionally, Flexbar is available via package manager on Debian systems and in Conda.
 Versions before 2.4 can be found on the [old](https://sourceforge.net/projects/flexbar) page.

 ### Building from source